LiamL17/BGFG/README.md

 basic games.

 ## Games
-### Crossword
+### Word Search

 #### Easy
-This is the most basic version of the crossword.
+This is the most basic version of the wordSearch.
 It consists of a 10x10 grid and 10 words.
 Each word it has a maximum length of 5 characters.
 Words are horizontal or vertical in reading order.